 Many clients come to F.Learning and expect a completed video from rough, unstructured training documents.
 It’s such a common mistake that makes the course incoherent.
 In fact, you need to follow some steps to transform your raw materials into the final training course.
 And only when you have a detailed outline showing how you deliver knowledge should we start with the production.
 Hence, this article gives you a practical guide on how to create online training modules for an effective course.

 Here are five necessary steps to create online training modules.
 Some of the first steps are more about the preparations than material development, but they are the key to a successful direction.
 So, follow the process step by step, and do not pass by any.

 - Systematize and break training materials into modules

 - Revision and run a pilot program on test audience

 - Launch the final version, update, and improve

 - Step 1: Define your target learners.

-- Step 2: Systematize and break training materials into modules
+- Step 2: Break down the training course into different modules

-- Step 3: Complete each module with proper content format
+- Step 3: Complete each module with the proper content format

 - Step 4: Revise and run pilot programs on test audience